alex-bellon/wikipedia/README.md

 - [Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.
 - [Paul is dead](https://en.wikipedia.org/wiki/Paul_is_dead) - an urban legend and conspiracy theory alleging that Paul McCartney, of the English rock band the Beatles, died in November 1966 and was secretly replaced by a look-alike.
 - [Postdiction](https://en.wikipedia.org/wiki/Postdiction) -  In skepticism, it is considered an effect of hindsight bias that explains claimed predictions of significant events such as plane crashes and natural disasters.
+- [San Seriffe](https://en.wikipedia.org/wiki/San_Serriffe) - a fictional island nation created for April Fools' Day 1977, by Britain's Guardian newspaper.
 - [Schroedinger's cat in popular culture](https://en.wikipedia.org/wiki/Schr%C3%B6dinger's_cat_in_popular_culture)
 - [Therblig](https://en.wikipedia.org/wiki/Therblig) - are 18 kinds of elemental motions used in the study of motion economy in the workplace.
 A workplace task is analyzed by recording each of the therblig units for a process, with the results used for optimization of manual labour by eliminating unneeded movements.
+- [Verdana-gate](https://en.wikipedia.org/wiki/Verdana#Usage) - The "scandal" that ensued when IKEA changed their main typeface from Futura to Verdana.

 ### Galleries, Glossaries and Lists
 - [Glossary of manias](https://en.wikipedia.org/wiki/Glossary_of_manias)